hangyhan/Projects_of_Deep_Learning/GAN_mnist/README.md

 **The network architecture of this GAN is quite simple:**

-- The generator consists of 2 fully-connected layers with Leaky ReLU and tanh as activation functions.
+- The generator consists of 2 fully-connected layers with Leaky ReLU and tanh as activation functions.
 - The discriminator also consists of 2 fully-connected layers while the activation functions are Leaky ReLU and sigmoid.

 **Training details:**